phuonglh/vn.vitk/DEP.md

     parsed sentences of a Vietnamese Treebank.
   * The input text file is a plain text in UTF-8 encoding containing part-of-speech tagged sentence, each on a line, in a simple format as follows:
-  `ROOT/ROOT Đất/N nghèo/A trở_mình/V ./.` That is, each word is paired with its
+  `Đất/N nghèo/A trở_mình/V ./.` That is, each word is paired with its
   correct part-of-speech tag, separated by the slash character.
-Note that an additional `ROOT` token is added to mark the root token at position 0 of the sentence.
 2. In the `eval` mode, the parser loads a pre-trained MLP, reads and evaluates the accuracy of the parser on an input text file, and reports the performance of the parser to the console.